 The legitimate path

 A legitimate telehealth prescription for a GLP-1 medication is a real, valid prescription from a real licensed clinician.
-The convenience is real.
-The savings over in-person care are real.
-The requirement for actual medical evaluation doesn't disappear — it just happens differently.
+The convenience is real, and so are the savings over in-person care.
+The requirement for actual medical evaluation does not vanish; it simply happens through an intake and a remote consultation instead of a waiting room.
+Choose a provider that makes the clinician, the screening, and the pricing all visible, and you get the convenience without giving up the safety.

-This is educational content.
+This is educational content, not medical advice.
 Telehealth prescribing is legal and increasingly common, but the quality of clinical oversight varies significantly across providers.
 Choose one with identifiable, licensed prescribers and a real intake process.

 About the author